Bearer shares were once a favorite tool of the offshore world. They offered complete anonymity and could be easily bought or sold… 100% anonymously.

 That means, if the owner loses or misplaces those shared documents, they own nothing.
 If you give those share documents to your grandmother, your grandmother owns the company.
 If your neighbor steals those share documents from your vault, your neighbor instantly becomes the new owner of your company.
 You get the picture.

-It’s all about possession of physical share documents.
+It’s all about the possession of physical share documents.

 But, as mentioned, mobile bearer shares no longer exist and have been completely eliminated from all offshore jurisdictions.